BobTarino/book-search-engine/README.md

 I WANT to search for new books to read
 SO THAT I can keep a list of books to purchase

+## Features
+- Information is retrived via the publicly available Google Books AP.
+- Save feature allows users to keep a wishlist

 ## Table of Contents
 - [Installation](#install)